Package 'RandomWalker'

 Value

-A tibble containing the generated random walks with the following columns:
+A tibble containing the generated random walks with columns depending on the number of dimensions:

 • walk_number: Factor representing the walk number.